 This paper describes the need for the protection of intellectual property, the ways in which this protection is vital to defense efforts and the ways the decades have eroded the original intent of the framers of the U.S. Constitution.
 Then potential effects on the defense posture of the nation and potential changes in the future are discussed.
 Supporting references are introduced at the appropriate times to support the authors’ assertions and provide opportunities for further information for those interested.
 The paper does not aspire to be a leaned legal treatise submitted to a law journal or legal advice, but is offered as a guide to the warfighter, defense manager and researcher as an introduction to a critical, but often overlooked, issue in the assessment of the strengths and weaknesses of the nation and its allies.
-In the interest of readability, As very few members of this conference are familiar with legal citation formats or have access to legal case law, the authors will cite have cited important cases by referencing academic articles discussing their importance vice case law.
+In the interest of readability, the authors have cited important cases by referencing academic articles discussing their importance vice case law.

 History